 Georgetown University Real Estate Alliance is a community of alumni, parents, and friends engaged in the real estate industry who support McDonough through mentorship and job opportunities for students interested in the profession.

-Case competitions at UNC-Chapel Hill and University of Texas give students the opportunity to apply what they have learned while competing for tens of thousands of dollars and bragging rights.
+Case competitions at UNC-Chapel Hill and the University of Texas give students the opportunity to apply what they have learned while competing for tens of thousands of dollars and bragging rights.

 Real Estate Clinic